 No Credit Check Loans – Are They Real?

-However, the Financial Conduct Authority (FCA) requires all lenders to conduct credit checks.
-Little Loans and all of the lenders on our panel are authorised and regulated by the FCA.
-We do not work with any lender that offer loans without credit checks.
+The Financial Conduct Authority (FCA) requires all lenders to conduct a creditworthiness assessment on anyone who applies for a loan.
+Little Loans, and all the lenders on our panel, is authorised and regulated by the FCA.
+We do not work with any lenders who offer loans without a creditworthiness assessment.

-In this guide we look at why no credit check loans just don’t exist, how you can apply for a loan and how best to approach lenders if you’re worried about undergoing a credit check.
+In this guide, we look at the reasons why no credit check loans don’t exist, as well as some options you may wish to consider if you’re worried about undergoing a credit check.

 What are no credit check loans?